Articles on: Staging

 DB Editor

-InstaWP allows you to use the "Adminer" SQL management tool for a quick and easy database editing experience.
+InstaWP allows you to use the Adminer SQL management tool for a quick and easy database editing experience.
+Select DB Editor and a new tab will open with Adminer, a tool for creating and managing SQL databases.

 View logs